onflow/flow/flips/20220203-capability-controllers.md

 struct CapabilityController {
    // The block height when the capability was created. let issueHeight: UInt64
+   // The Type of the capability
+   let CapabilityType: Type
    // The id of the related capability
    // This is the UUID of the created capability let capabilityID: UInt64